obestwalter/pycharm-settings/README.md

 ### TAB / SHIFT+TAB II -> Switch between Areas in Tool Windows

-In the commit view you can jump between the commit message and the file chooser with **TAB / SHIFT+TAB**.
+E.g. in the commit view you can jump between the commit message and the file chooser with **TAB / SHIFT+TAB**.

 ### ESC / CTRL+ESC Jump between Editor and Tool Window